-Before connecting the test leads to an active circuit first connect the mains cord from a properly grounded supply outlet to the inlet on the rear panel of the unit.
-The PPA5xx/15xx has a universal mains input and accepts any supply voltage from 90-265Vrms at 50 or 60Hz.
+Before connecting the test leads to an active circuit first connect the mains cord from a properly grounded supply outlet to the inlet on the rear panel of the Unit.
+The PPA3500 has a universal mains input and accepts any supply voltage from 90-265Vrms at 50 or 60Hz.

-Note: If the power is cycled "off-on" within a 10 second time period, the message "Turn power off for 10 seconds" appears.
-A 10 second power off window allows all micro controllers to fully reboot and prevents any errors during the power on sequence.
+Note: If the power is cycled "off-on" it is advised to wait for 10 seconds before switching the instrument on again.
+A 10-second power off window allows all microcontrollers to fully reboot and prevents any errors during the power-on sequence.

-Switch on the PPA5xx/15xx.
+Switch on the PPA3500.
 The display should illuminate with the model name and the firmware version for a few seconds while it performs start-up checks.
 It should then default to the power measurement display.
 Note that the switch-on message can be personalised - see the User Data section under System Options.

-The screen is a 4.3" (110mm) LCD colour display.
+The screen comprises two 4.3" (110mm) LCD colour display.
 There are no manual adjustments as the display should be clear and visible in all lighting applications.